cerfacs-globc/icclim/doc/source/how_to/dask.rst

       put everything in the same Client constructor call.
    -  Beware, as of icclim 5.0.0, the bootstrapping of percentiles is known to produce **a lot** of i/o.
+   -  This bootstrap is scientifically important when percentile thresholds are computed on a reference period that overlaps the study period, especially for ETCCDI-style percentile-based extreme indices such as the 10th and 90th percentile temperature indices.
+If the exact overlap treatment is too expensive for your dask setup, ``bootstrap=False`` can be used as a pragmatic performance workaround.

 Worker chatterbox syndrome - Dashboard
 ======================================